* Putting up cash and equity to take Dell Inc private

 The company's early successes made him wealthy enough to

-start a business called MSD Capital that employs 80 people in
+start MSD Capital, which employs 80 people in three cities who

-three cities who invest his money in everything from stocks to
+invest his money in everything from stocks to real estate.

-real estate.
-Forbes ranks him among the world's 50 richest
+Forbes ranks him among the world's 50 richest, with an estimated

 But much of his success is still tied to the company he